 First of all, you asked — which is a lot more than most people do.
 But before you hang up, be sure to ask one more question: why was your request denied?
 Perhaps your current balance was too high or your monthly income wasn’t quite enough to support the increase in credit.

 You should also access your credit reports to make sure everything on there is up-to-date and accurate.
-If you have several items that you think should be removed, consider hiring a credit repair firm like Lexington Law or Sky Blue Credit.
+If you have several items that you think should be removed, consider hiring a credit repair firm.
+Here are some reviews of our top picks.